 In the Preferences dialog, scroll down the list on the left side and select Web Browser and Proxy.

-In the right pane, under Web Browser and Proxy, select Use HTTP Proxy Server and enter the host name and port number for your proxy server, and note any exceptions (Figure 19-2).
+In the right pane, under Web Browser and Proxy, select Use HTTP Proxy Server and enter the host name and port number of your proxy server, and note any exceptions (Figure 15-3).

 The RSS service has a single task flow called RSS Viewer, which you can add to your application to enable your users to access an RSS feed.
 You can add multiple instances of the task flow to your application and use the Edit Task Flow Binding dialog to point to multiple RSS feed locations.